 - Parade of Champions: Noon – 2:00 PM

 There is a “Mail – in Add – on” form for the Boulder County Fair Junior Livestock Market Sale.
 Additional contributions and add – ons are now easy and a great way to increase the total sale of a market livestock project.
 This can be done with the new “Mail – in Add – on” form.
 Market Livestock project can be promoted to businesses, individual acquaintances, family or anyone else that lives close or far and may not be attending the BCF Market Sale.
 All they need to do is complete the form and mail the form with their check.
 The add – on amounts received through the mail will be credited directly to the total sale of the 4-H member’s market livestock project.
 Click green “Mail In Add-On Forms” title above to download the form.
 Add – on forms will also be available at the sale.

 Showing at the Boulder County Fair?
 Get to know your Premium Book!

 Entries for the Boulder County Fair will be opening up in the following month and all fair exhibitors are required to know and follow the Boulder County Fair Rules found in the fair premium book.
 Livestock Premiums will be available this month on the Boulder County Fair website on the Exhibitors page (www.bouldercountyfair.org).

 Pay close attention to the third section called 4-H and FFA General Livestock Rules.
 This section includes information on eligibility, record books, ownership, and tag-in.
 All market animals need to see the Market Sale Rules and everyone should check out each of the species departments that you plan to show under.

 The Boulder County Fair will be here before you know it!

 Fitting and Showing Cattle Videos

-To help answer many questions on how to prepare cattle for the showring, the American Angus Association recently produced a two-part video for its junior members.
-You can watch these videos by clicking on these links:
+To help answer many questions on how to prepare cattle for the showring, the American Angus Association produced a two-part video for its junior members.
+Please contact the 4-H Agent for these links.